jsueling/codility-python/README.md

 # Codility Python Solutions

-This repository contains my personal Python solutions for the Codility programming lessons.
+This repository contains my personal Python solutions for the Codility programming lessons which pass 100% of all tests.
 Each file is named according to the lesson number and the problem title.
+In addition to the code, each file contains a detailed explanation of the thought process and an analysis of the time complexity.
+Citations can be found for any solutions referenced or adapted from other sources.

 ## Solutions